More child benefit & co. for families: changes in 2026

 Child allowances and tax relief for families

 The child allowance offers tax relief for families.
-As part of the income tax assessment, the tax office automatically checks whether the tax-free allowance for children or the child benefit is the more favorable option.
-Parents therefore do not have to apply for this separately.
+As part of the income tax assessment, the tax office automatically checks whether the child allowance or child benefit is the more favorable option.

 The tax-free allowances are particularly attractive for parents with higher incomes, as they reduce the tax burden.
 The tax office automatically takes into account the amount that is more favorable for the family, which means that either the child benefit or the tax allowance is used.